nicosuave/siriproxy-arduino/README.md

 In a terminal, $ siriproxy bundle

-Don't forget to upload the arduino botstrapper to your device.
+Don't forget to upload the arduino bootstrapper to your device.

 ###Upload the dino Bootstrapper